rightjs/rightjs-docs/docs/en/tutorials/dom-wrappers.md

     widget.onClick(my_additional_handler);
     // and so one ....

-This will allow you to create really nice and easy to maintain widgets than before, more of that they will be much compacter and easier to understand.
+This will allow you to create much nicer and easier to maintain widgets than before, more of that they will be much compacter and simpler to understand.